Every organization has business processes. How well these processes operate determines the efficiency of your business.

 So, if this sounds more up your alley, here’s how to set up workflows using the software.

-As a given, step #1 is to create the account.
+As a given, step #1 is to create an account.
 If you want to give Tallyfy a try (it’s free!), simply head over here and register.

 You should then get all the relevant employees on board the software so that it can assign relevant tasks.